 • Remove pan from the heat and carefully drain off any excess fat, leaving just a little bit in the pan to keep the meat moist (if you are using meat that is 93% lean, you likely will not need to drain it).

-• Return the pan to the medium-high heat.
+• Return the pan to medium-high heat.
 Stir in the hot sauce, Dijon, and smoked paprika.
 Add the beef broth.
 Scrape up any browned bits stuck to the pan.

 • Add the water and stir to combine.
 Bring the liquid to a boil over medium-high heat.

 • Once the liquid is boiling, add the pasta and cook until al dente according to package instructions, stirring often and scraping a spoon along the bottom of the pan to keep it from sticking.
-If at any point the pasta becomes to dry, splash in a bit of water.
+If at any point the pasta becomes too dry, splash in a bit of water.

 • Remove the pan from the heat and let cool 1 minute.
 Add the Greek yogurt and cheddar.
 Stir until the cheese is melted and the ingredients are well combined.